magento/devdocs/guides/v2.0/cloud/basic-information/starter-develop-deploy-workflow.md

 Everything in {{site.data.var.<ece>}} is Git-driven.
 Your [project]({{ page.baseurl }}cloud/project/projects.html) is a Master Git branch cloned from a Magento 2 repository.
 Every active Git branch has an associated full environment.
 Depending on your {{site.data.var.<ece>}} plan subscription, your deployment workflow may differ.

-The general workflow for all development and deployment requires pushing code to the remote Git branch.
-A series of build and deploy processes run with the environments updated with code, services, and configurations.
-The following sections provide high-level walk-throughs for development, branching, and deployments.
+The general workflow for all development and deployment includes:

+* Push code to the remote Git branch
+* Build and deploy processes run
+* The environments updated with code, services, and configurations

-If you have the Starter plan, you have access to four active environments, including a `master` environment for your Production server.
+The Starter plan gives you four active environments, including a `master` environment for your Production server.
 You have the option to use the remaining three active branches any way you want.

-We recommend creating a Staging branch for fully testing your code, extensions, integrations, and data as a near-production environment.
+We **recommend creating a Staging branch** for fully testing your code, extensions, integrations, and data as a near-production environment.
 This branch includes all services and features of your Production environment.
 The remaining branches you can create and use for all development.

 Every active environment gives you the Magento and branch code installed and deployed, configurable services, and a database.
 Only the Production and Staging environments have full services including Fastly and New Relic.